How to Convert Decimal to Octal?

 Repeat the two of the above steps until and unless the number becomes zero.

-Print the array (which are going to be like a fractional octal number to a given decimal fractional number).
+Print the array (which is going to be like a fractional octal number to a given decimal fractional number).

 Example − Convert the Decimal Fractional Number 0.140869140625 Into an Octal Number.